AlejandroPerezB2B/Syncbeateyeeg/README.md

 3.- preprocHeartEyeEEG()

-4.- procHR() -> output from this function are the .xlsx files 'table_HRxxxxx' included in the repository.
+4.- procEKG() -> output from this function are the .xlsx files 'table_HRxxxxx' included in the repository.

 **Notes**